ISISComputingGroup/ibex_developers_manual/Maven-and-Tycho.md

 * `runtime` - not needed for compilation
 * `system` - have to provide the containing JAR explicitly

-There are other options and more detailed explanations on the [maven website] (https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html)
+There are other options and more detailed explanations on the [Maven website] (https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html)

 Now application has no idea where to find library, so we create a new POM file in a higher directory which will be our parent POM.
 The parent provides the information for both modules to work together.
 The POM looks something like: